-Then having an understanding of the anatomy of acne is key.
+If you’re suffering from acne, having an understanding of the anatomy of acne is important.

 Otherwise how can you begin to treat it successfully?

 Many of my clients who suffer from acne, so I can sympathise, it is an extremely frustrating condition on a physical and emotional level.

 - Thickening of the outer layer of skin